Georgi1212/Hotel_Booking/README.md

 ## About the Project

 **VoyageBooking** is a web-based **hotel reservation system** designed to streamline hotel management and booking operations.
-Developed as part of the *“E-Business Systems”* course at **Sofia University “St. Kliment Ohridski”**, it provides:
 - A centralized booking management platform
 - Real-time room availability tracking
 - Secure online payments via **PayPal**